Monash University: Malaysia

 The Monash University Malaysia campus opened in 1998 in Bandar Sunway, Selangor, Malaysia.
 The Sunway campus offers various undergraduate degrees through its faculties of Arts and Social Sciences, Business, Engineering, Information Technology, Medicine and Health Sciences, Pharmacy and Science.
 It is currently home to over 8,489 (2018) students.

-The new purpose-built campus opened in 2007, providing a high-tech home for Monash in Malaysia.
-In addition to a wide range of undergraduate degrees, the campus also offers both postgraduate Masters and PhD programs.
-Its degrees in Medicine and Surgery are the first medical degrees outside Australia and New Zealand to be accredited by the Australian Medical Council.
+A purpose-built campus opened in 2007.
+Its degrees in Medicine and Surgery are the first medical degrees outside Australia and New Zealand accredited by the Australian Medical Council.